-2.4 Extended Particle Acceleration and Trapping
+2.6 Extended Particle Acceleration and Trapping

-The solar particle release time t{SPR} as determined by Reames (2009b) occurs after the main hard X-ray production phase in 5 cases out of the 13 recent GLE events listed in Table 1 and shown in Fig. 1, with a delay of $t{SPR} - t{HXR} \approx 6 - 11$ min in 4 cases, and ≈ 26 for the most extreme case.
-The question arises whether we can exclude an interpretation in terms of a flare acceleration site for these 5 cases.
-If the flare site shows, besides the impulsive hard X-ray phase, also prolonged time intervals with hard X-ray and gamma-ray emission, either an extended (second-step) acceleration phase or extended trapping is possible, in which case the particles responsible for GLE signatures could possibly be accelerated at the coronal flare site rather than in interplanetary CME shocks.
-Extended acceleration can be diagnosed from impulsive bursts in hard X-ray, gamma-ray, and radio emission after the impulsive phase, while indicators of extended trapping are: (1) exponential decay of X-ray and gamma-ray light curves, (2) spectral hardening in hard X-rays (Kiplinger 1995; Grayson et al. 2009), or (3) type IV continuum emission in microwaves (produced by gyro-synchrotron emission from trapped high-relativistic electrons).
-Particle trapping times are limited by the collisional deflection time, which is for electrons and a factor of ≈ 60 longer for ions.
-Postflare loops usually expand slowly with height, so that the density drops continuously and collisional deflection times (and thus trapping times) become progressively longer.
-Particle densities in the upper corona drop below $n_e \lesssim 10^8 \text{ cm}^{-3}$, which enables trapping times over several hours.
+The solar particle release time t{SPR} as determined by Reames (2009b) occurs after the peak time t_m of the hard X-ray production phase in 92% (12 out of 13 cases), or after the end time t_e of impulsive hard X-rays in 50% (6 out of 12 non-occulted cases), for the GLE events listed in Table 1 and shown in Fig. 1.
+The question arises whether we can exclude an interpretation in terms of a flare acceleration site for such delays.
+If the flare site shows, besides the impulsive hard X-ray phase, also prolonged time intervals with hard X-ray and gamma-ray emission, either an extended (second-step) acceleration phase or extended trapping is possible (e.g., Vilmer et al. 1982), in which case the particles responsible for GLE signatures could possibly be accelerated at the coronal flare site rather than in heliospheric CME shocks.
+Extended acceleration can be diagnosed from impulsive bursts in hard X-ray, gamma-ray, and radio emission after the impulsive phase, while indicators of extended trapping are: (1) exponential decay of X-ray and gamma-ray light curves, (2) spectral hardening in hard X-rays (Kiplinger 1995;